JGrotex/tci-wi-twilio-extension/README.md

 The attached ZIP contains the first release v.1.0 and can just uploaded under TIBCO Cloud Integration Extensions

 Please create your own 'free' Access Key on Twilio (http://www.twilio.com) to enter into the Activity Details.
-A TCI WI Connector is planed for later.
+A TCI Flogo Connector is planed for later.

 ## Sample Integration
 TCI Sample APP Exports can be found in [TCIAppExport](TCIAppExport) Folder, they are all ready to use.